This spring harvest is a beautifully creamy tea with the sweetness of oat cereal and vanilla soy milk . . .

 Mr. He leads the whole village in innovation, constantly working to grow better and better tea, not only sharing the techiques with fellow farmers but investing in equipment for the whole cooperative.
 His devotion to the land is unwavering, resulting in what we think is one of the absolute finest green teas in the world.

 The body is perfectly smooth, silky and creamy, while the aftertaste lingers in the back of the throat with a sweetness that only an early spring tea could achieve.
 The dominant flavor is that of oat cereal and vanilla soy milk.
-The green qualities of the tea come through not as an assertive grassiness, but more as the sweetness of fine Belgian Endive, or hearts of Romaine.
-In later steepings, there is the taste of green beans baked crisp and caramelized, along with fresh, fragrant notes of sugarcane.
+The green qualities of the tea come through not as an assertive grassiness, but more as the sweetness of hearts of Romaine or crisp, refreshing cucumber.
+In later steepings, there is the taste of green soy benas, along with fresh, fragrant notes of sugarcane and lychee.

 The leaves are so tender that after the tea is steeped out, you can eat the leaves whole for a sweet, delicate snack.